solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

     ```

 4. Open the `CloudShell-Deploy.ps1` script from the `scripts` folder
-    with the text editor of choice.
-In lines 4 and 5, update the default
+    with the text editor of your choice.
+In lines 4 and 5, update the
-    values for the parameters `acrName` and `acrResourceGroup` with the
+    default values for the parameters `acrName` and `acrResourceGroup`
-    values corresponding to the ACR instance created in step 1.
+    with the values corresponding to the ACR instance created in step 1.

 5. Save the changes to the `CloudShell-Deploy.ps1` script, commit them
     to the `cognitive-search-vector` branch, and push the changes to the